twf2360/Newtons-Cradle/code/txt/notes.md

     - find things to analyse (consv of momentum, energy, how changing time step effects things etc) :construction:
         - added kinetic, potential and total energy to plotter and they can be anaylsed

-    - ensure that enough "advanced coding methods" are present
+    - ensure that enough "advanced coding methods" are present :construction:
         - read up on what counts as advanced coding methods
             - Abstract classes, inheritance?